carl-watson/scotentSD.github.io/_posts/2019-7-5-Welcome.md

 ---

-This is the Service Design blog
+This is the Scottish Enterprise Service Design blog

 <!--more-->

 # Design in the open

-The idea of this site is to foster a culture, of designing in open and transparent collaboration, with partners and customers.
+1. The idea of this site is to foster a culture, of designing in open and transparent collaboration, with partners and customers.

-We also want to share how we work and hope that this helps others with their projects.
+2. We also want to share how we work and hope that this helps others with their projects.

-At the same time we are super keen to hear where we could improve.
+3. At the same time we are super keen to hear where we could improve.
 It's a two way street :-)